rgerganov/ggtag/README.md

 Put ggtag into USB mode, press and hold the button and plug the USB cable.
 Download the latest firmware [release](https://github.com/rgerganov/ggtag/releases) and copy the `.uf2` file to the `RPI-RP2` drive.
 The tag will reboot and run the new firmware.

+# Feedback

+We'd love to hear your feedback, comments and questions about ggtag in the [Project Discussions](https://github.com/rgerganov/ggtag/discussions)